saltict/availproject.github.io/docs/glossary.md

 Consensus refers to the mechanism by which nodes come to an agreement about what data on the blockchain can be verified as true and accurate.
 The consensus protocol determines how transactions are ordered and how new blocks are added to the chain, which is [<ins>NPoS</ins>](#nominated-proof-of-stake) for Avail.

+## Controller Account

+The controller account is tasked with managing staking activities and executing transactions on the network.
+This includes responsibilities like nominating validators, bonding and unbonding funds, and paying transaction fees.
+Given its active role, the controller key is used more frequently and is essential for the day-to-day operations of the account.

 ## Data Attestation

 Data attestation involves confirming the authenticity and integrity of data.
 In Avail, this process ensures that data on the chain is both accessible and accurate.
 An Avail block header incorporates two attestations: KZG polynomial commitments for the provided data and the Merkle tree root with data blobs as leaves.
 A supermajority of Avail's validators achieve finality on the header by signing a chain that includes the header, utilizing the [<ins>GRANDPA</ins>](#grandpa) protocol.